Other Research

 Lincoln

-As a sequel to Lincoln's Censor, I have re-examined Lincoln and the press.
+As a sequel to Lincoln's Censor, I re-examined Lincoln and the press.
 In an article titled “Lincoln and Civil War Press Suppression Reconsidered” published in the fall of 2009 in American Journalism.
 I look at Lincoln's gradual change toward a more protective attitude regarding press freedom.
 It is based primarily on an 1863 letter the president wrote to Major General John M. Schofield, the commander of the Department of Missouri.
 I conclude that Lincoln, who was basically a moderate and pragmatist, saw that the rule of law must be saved in the long run, which meant discontinuing extra-legal policies of press constraints.
 Otherwise, his greater goals of reunion and abolition would not occur in the democratic republic the founding fathers created.